 Warwick and Jan Silvester

-Warwick Silvester: Professor of Biological Sciences at the University of Waikato for 30 years, now retired and active in a number of related areas.
+Warwick Silvester was a Professor of Biological Sciences at the University of Waikato for 30 years and is now retired and active in a number of related areas.
 Warwick has led many student and adult trips throughout New Zealand.
-He has travelled extensively overseas, and been tour manager for a number of our Travel & Learn and Journeys Tours.
+He has travelled extensively overseas, and been tour manager for a number of Calder & Lawson Tours Travel & Learn and Journeys tours.

 Warwick and his wife Jan share a keen interest in the biological sciences.
-Both have worked in education, Warwick as Professor of Biological Sciences at the University of Waikato and Jan as a primary, secondary and tertiary teacher.
+Both have worked in education; Jan as a primary, secondary and tertiary teacher.

 Jan enjoys setting a cheerful, energetic tone for the tour and her focus is on each participant.
 Jan’s caring personality adds a very comfortable element to the group dynamic.
 Although she is a paying participant, you can be certain that Jan has your best interests in mind as she anticipates any wants, needs, or concerns.